Distance-Aware Error for Spline Networks: A Bottom-Up Approach to Uncertainty: Background

+\textbf{Measuring Distance-Awareness:} Evaluating \eqref{eq:dist-aware-cond} over the entire input space is intractable, as it requires global monotonicity verification over $\calX$.
+Therefore, we adopt a sampling-based metric.
+For computational efficiency and consistency across uncertainty estimators, we assume the inducing distance to be Euclidean.

+\begin{definition}[Sampled Distance-Awareness (SDA)] Let $\bfx_t \sim \calX_{\text{test}}$ be sampled uniformly from the test data.
+Then the \emph{sampled distance-awareness} (SDA) of $u$ is defined as,

+\end{definition} where $\mathbbm{1}[.]$ is the indicator function.
+A higher SDA value indicates that, with high probability, uncertainty increases as one moves farther from the nearest knot, which captures the distance-awareness property of an uncertainty estimator.

-The critical assumption in all distance-aware uncertainty estimators is the choice of a distance function that encodes how the function varies near the training data.
-Here, we adopt Lipschitz continuity as the central assumption and introduce an extended notion of $k$th-order Lipschitz continuity as follows: \begin{assumption}[$k$th-order Lipschitz continuity] For any $k-1$ times differentiable function $f: [a,b] \to \bbR$, the $k$th-order Lipschitz constant $\calL^{k}_f$ is the ratio of the maximum change in the $(k-1)$th derivative of $f$ to the change in the input,
+We assume Lipschitz continuity to obtain distance-awareness bounds, as it is a common assumption in control literature, and many real-world functions obey this criterion.
+Since we are working with $k$th-order splines, we define an extended notion of $k$th-order Lipschitz continuity as follows:

+\begin{assumption}[$k$th-order Lipschitz continuity] For a ${k-1}$ time differentiable function $f: [a,b] \to \bbR$, the $k$th-order Lipschitz constant $\calL^{k}_f$ is the maximum rate of change in the $(k-1)$th derivative of the function $f$ to the change of input,

+If such a constant exists, the function is $k$th-order Lipschitz continuous.
+The inequality holds for all $x,y \in [a,b]$.
+As $y$ approaches $x$, the left-hand side converges to the derivative, $\lim_{y \rightarrow x} \frac{|f^{(k-1)}(x)-f^{(k-1)}(y)|}{|x-y|} = |f^{(k)}(x)|$.
+Thus, the inequality is valid for all $x$ and $y$, and it is applied to the maximum of the $k$th derivative as well.
+When the distance function $d(x,y) = |x-y|$ is the absolute difference and the function $f$ is $k$ times differentiable, then $\max_{x\in[a,b]} |f^{(k)}(x)|$$ \le \calL^{k}_f$.
+Note that for a multivariate function $f$, the Lipschitz constant of its derivatives is the supremum of changes in $f$ along any direction; see Equation~\eqref{eq:mul-Lips}, similar to Lemma 1 in~\cite{dhiman2021control}. \end{assumption}